Fauna in Periyar

-Set amidst Cardamom and Pandalam hills of western ghats in Kerala, Periyar National Park is home to some of the most exotic fauna in the world.
-Since the time of its declaration as a national park in 1982, it has been providing natural shelter to a huge reserve of Indian tigers and elephants.
+Set amidst the Cardamom and Pandalam Hills of the western ghats in Kerala, Periyar National Park is home to some of the most exotic fauna in the world.
+Since its declaration as a national park in 1982, it has provided natural shelter to a vast Indian tiger and elephant reserve.

-Fauna in Periyar National Park is characterized by a rich diversity of vertebrates which are abundant in numbers.
-Although the figures are not well documented, the national park is believed to be playing a host to 62 species of mammals, 320 species of birds, 27 species of amphibians, 320 species of birds and 38 species of fishes.
-Owing to such a reserve of animals, Periyar National Park attracts a lot of wildlife enthusiasts.
+The fauna in Periyar National Park is characterized by a rich diversity of vertebrates, which are abundant in numbers.
+Although the figures are not well documented, the national park is believed to be home to 62 species of mammals, 320 species of birds, 27 species of amphibians, 320 species of birds, and 38 species of fish.
+Owing to such a variety of animals, Periyar National Park attracts a lot of wildlife enthusiasts.